steveshogren/hugo-blog/content/post/clojure-state.md

 An exception would be something as ubiquitous as a database connection in a CRUD application.
-A CRUD application will typically need a database connection at every leaf node, and it changes rarely, so I will use **Mutate Shared Location** from the start.
+A CRUD application will typically need a database connection at every leaf node, and it rarely changes, so I will use **Mutate Shared Location** from the start.

 With these two ways of passing application state, we are offered the flexibility